 InCom does offer a lot of lead generation opportunities through their premium services managing your advertising on other platforms, and they support that ad management with solid lead capture options on their sites as well.

-When users are directed to your website, you can send them to one of your custom InCom landing pages, designed to capture lead data before a visitor can dig into what you have to offer, or you can send them straight to your site and trigger what InCom calls a “User Registration” after a certain number of properties are viewed or pages are viewed.
+When users are directed to your website, you can send them to one of your custom InCom landing pages, designed to capture lead data before a visitor can dig into what you have to offer.
+Or, you can send them straight to your site and trigger what InCom calls a “User Registration” after a certain number of properties or pages are viewed.

-This is a little more aggressive strategy than the optional pop-ups that we see on other sites, but will also provide you with more qualified leads, since anyone who is willing to fill out a user registration form is more likely to be a serious looker and not just someone who came to your site because they’re curious.
+This strategy is more in-your-face than the optional pop-ups on other sites, but will also provide you with more qualified leads.
+Anyone who is willing to fill out a user registration form is more likely to be a serious shopper and not just someone who came to your site because they’re curious.

 InCom CRM Capabilities

-InCom has a relatively limited built-in CRM to help you manage the leads you get from their website, and it pales in comparison to the one from Placester or a dedicated real estate CRM product, so you’ll want to partner your InCom website with another platform.
+InCom has a relatively limited built-in CRM to help you manage the leads you get from their website.
+It pales in comparison to the one from Placester or a dedicated real estate CRM product, so you’ll want to partner your InCom website with another platform.
 One nice thing about the onboard CRM is that it does allow for custom alerts to be sent to you whenever you’ve got lead activity on the site, making prompt follow-up easier.

 Customer support on InCom was easy to access and prompt in follow-up.
 They offer phone support during U.S. business hours, and 24/7 email support.
 We submitted a question via the email support system on a Tuesday morning at 10:00 a.m. and got an answer back within three hours, including an invitation to speak on the phone if our problem wasn’t resolved.